Selph/SmileyCoinBot/README.md

 `GUILD_ID` is the server id.
 On Discord, go to settings -> advanced and check "Developer Mode".
 Now right click on your server and press "Copy Id"

-`TOKEN`is your bots token.
+`TOKEN` is your bot's token.
 Visit the bot page under Bot.
 Create the bot if necessary and click "Reset Token" to get the token.

 Clone the repository to your machine